-If you submit a proxy via the Internet, by telephone or by mailing a Proxy Card without indicating your instructions, we will vote your shares consistent with the recommendations of our Board of Directors as stated in this Proxy Statement, specifically in favor of our nominees for directors, in favor of approving the compensation of our named executive officers, in favor of the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm, in favor of the amendment to our Amended and Restated Certificate of Incorporation to increase the number of authorized shares of Class A Common Stock and in favor of the amendment to our Amended and Restated Certificate to decrease the number of authorized shares of Class A Common Stock.
+If you submit a proxy via the Internet, by telephone or by mailing a Proxy Card without indicating your instructions, we will vote your shares consistent with the recommendations of our Board of Directors as stated in this Proxy Statement and in the Notice of Internet Availability of Proxy Materials, specifically in favor of our nominees for directors, in favor of approving the compensation of our named executive officers, in favor of the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm and in favor of the amendment to our Amended and Restated Certificate of Incorporation to increase the number of authorized shares of Common Stock and decrease the number of authorized shares of Class A Common Stock.
 If any other matters are properly presented at the Annual Meeting for consideration, then our officers named on your proxy will have discretion to vote for you on those matters.
-As of the date of the Notice of 2013 Annual Meeting of Stockholders, we knew of no other matters to be presented at the Annual Meeting.
+As of the date of the Notice of Internet Availability of Proxy Materials, we knew of no other matters to be presented at the Annual Meeting.

 At the Annual Meeting - Shares held in your name as the stockholder of record may be voted by you in person at the Annual Meeting.
-Shares held beneficially in street name may be voted by you in person at the Annual Meeting only if you obtain a legal proxy from the broker, bank or other agent that holds your shares giving you the right to vote the shares and bring such proxy to the Annual Meeting.
+Shares held beneficially in street name may be voted by you in person at the Annual Meeting only if you obtain a legal proxy from the broker or other agent that holds your shares giving you the right to vote the shares and bring such proxy to the Annual Meeting.